AkitaEngineering/Meshtastic-Frequency-Rebroadcast-Plugin/README.md

 # Meshtastic Frequency Rebroadcast Plugin

-This project implements a bridge between a 915 MHz Meshtastic network and a 433 MHz amateur radio network.
+This Akita Engineering project implements a bridge between a 915 MHz Meshtastic network and a 433 MHz amateur radio network.
 It allows for the forwarding of Meshtastic packets to a long-range 433 MHz connection and back, enabling communication over greater distances.

 ## Overview